zzzevaka/django-oauth-toolkit/README.rst

 * **Dropped support for Python 3.2 and Python 3.3**, added support for Python 3.6
 * Support for the `scopes` query parameter, deprecated in 0.6.1, has been dropped
 * #448: Added support for customizing applications' allowed grant types
+* #338: `ACCESS_TOKEN_EXPIRE_SECONDS` is now directly passed to the oauthlib Server class.
+This means it can now be a callable which takes an oauthlib Request parameter in order to dynamically determine its value.

 0.11.0 [2016-12-1]
 ~~~~~~~~~~~~~~~~~~